StreetSupport/gmhan/content/about/_index.md

     action:

-    -The Advisory Board has fortnightly 'Action Sessions' alongside more formal 'Accountability Meetings' for making decisions "Advisory Board components"
+    \- Fortnightly 'Action Sessions' alongside

+    \- More formal 'Accountability Meetings' for making decisions
-  heading: How the Advisory Board works
+  heading: About the Advisory Board
 whatHave:
   body: >-
     The HAN has been established to achieve long-term systems change so that no